Art 1 introduces students

 Final course grade is based upon

-weekly to bi-weekly quizzes or short writing assignments in discussion forums
+weekly to bi-weekly quizzes or short writing assignments in discussion forums.
+Writing assignments are the norm.

 (2) a midterm exam